Synerty/synerty-peek/docs/setup_os_requirements/setup_os_requirements_macos/SetupOSRequirementsMacOS.rst

 Install Worker Dependencies
 ---------------------------

-Install the parallel processing queue we use for the peek-worker tasks.
+Install the parallel processing queue we use for the peek-worker-service tasks.

 Redis